Flexible Finance Options - Buy Now Pay Later (6 months Deferred Payments)Find Out More

 The colourful packaging of cleaning products and sweet like shape and colour of medicines can attract the attention of little children while they’re exploring your house.

 Protecting your children from playing with these items could be a matter of life or death.
 Many people place cleaning products under the sink, but it’s much safer to keep them and any medicines you have in a higher cabinet that your children can’t reach or get to.

 Locking the cabinet and making sure as many of your medicines as possible have child-proof lids will only add to their safety.
 When you take any of these items out to use them, make sure you keep an eye on your children at the time, as they could take the opportunity while they can.

 In your home there could things affecting your health that you can’t see.
 Invisible chemicals and gasses can cause lasting damage or worse if you don’t notice them in time.

 New carpets will sometimes come with a chemical on them that is used in its creation.
 It’s called 4-PC; it’s normally the source of that ‘new carpet’ smell and it can cause headaches and shortness of breath.
-If you keep a room ventilated with the windows open as much as possible, the chemical should go away within a week but it is worth remembering if you’re having a new carpet installed.
+If you keep a room ventilated with the windows or doors open as much as possible, the chemical should go away within a week but it is worth remembering if you’re having a new carpet installed.

 Another one to look out for (although not literally) is the odourless and colourless gas carbon monoxide.
 Carbon monoxide can be extremely dangerous and even life threatening.
 Large amounts can cause confusion and impaired coordination and vision, as well as unconsciousness and possibly death.
 Even in low amounts it can still cause headaches and nausea.